Products, services and equal competition

 Results of OIVA inspections based on a scale from A to D

 Figure 4 presents a breakdown of the OIVA grades of grocery stores and service locations, as well as the total grades of all inspected food business operators.
 So far, annual differences between the grades of different operator groups have been minor.
-More than 82% of the objects of control received the grade excellent or good last year, while fewer than 18% of objects received the grade to be corrected or poor.
+Approximately 83% of the objects of control received the grade excellent or good last year, while 17% of objects received the grade to be corrected or poor.

 If a food business operator receives the grade to be corrected or poor, the authority will often issue an order or use another administrative coercive measure to ensure that the non-compliance is corrected.
 All companies receiving the grade to be corrected or poor will be subject to a follow-up inspection.